-Operating a Nest thermostat is one of the easiest ways to perfect the daily schedule of your heating and cooling.
+Using a Nest thermostat is one of the easiest ways to optimize the everyday schedule of your heating and cooling.
 This smart thermostat can be taught your preferences and automatically make changes.
-But as you might expect, it won’t work properly or at all if you see an error code show up.
-The precise error code offers useful information about the root of the problem, something a trained technician can use to offer solutions that much sooner.
+But as you might expect, it won’t work properly or at all if you see an error code appear.
+The exact error code offers useful information about the underlying problem, something a knowledgeable technician can use to present solutions that much sooner.

-Let’s consider seven of the most likely error codes you could discover on your Nest thermostat.
-We’ll review the basics of each error code as well as how you can address it and the approximate cost to do so.
-Remember that while the price will ultimately hinge on the exact Nest model, you can count on paying around $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific hardware necessary to finish repairs.
+Here are seven of the most common error codes you could find on your Nest thermostat.
+We’ll explain the basics of each error code on top of how you could solve it and the projected cost to do so.
+Remember that while the price will ultimately hinge on the precise Nest model, you can anticipate paying about $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific parts needed to wrap up repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and shows up when the power is shut off.
-As this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on the screen until the issue is dealt with.
+This critical error code is limited to new models of the Nest thermostat and is displayed when the power is detached from the system.
+As this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on the screen until the issue is resolved.

 Losing power to your Nest thermostat can be for numerous reasons.
-The wiring may have disconnected or become damaged, or a disconnection might have happened further along in your home’s electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A trained technician can examine electrical connections and wiring until they find the source of the problem.
+The wiring may have disconnected or become damaged, or a disconnection might have appeared further along in your home’s electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A professional technician can check electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not just a software error.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and start checking connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software error.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin inspecting connectors.

-They’ll disconnect the power and slowly inspect each wire, making sure they are fully inserted into the connector with the proper amount of uncovered copper.
-When they locate the damaged connector, it can be replaced for a new one.
+They’ll detach the power and progressively inspect each wire, seeing to it that they are fully inserted into the connector with the correct amount of exposed copper.
+When they find the problem connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is severely hot.
+This critical error code can appear when the weather outside is particularly hot.
 The HVAC system can break down and stop delivering power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will subsequently turn off.
-Assuming the breakers are on, you can search a handful of other places before calling a professional technician.
+When this problem lingers, the backup battery in your thermostat depletes and the thermostat will subsequently power down.
+In the event the breakers are on, you can check a handful of other places before consulting a professional technician.

-Because this error can deplete your thermostat’s battery, the first step might be providing enough power to determine if this specific error code is what you’re facing.
-You can detach the thermostat from its base and provide power by using a USB cable.
-If it reveals error code 195, you may continue to visually examine components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t uncover anything wrong with these components, it’s maybe best to contact a pro.
+Since this error can consume your thermostat’s battery, the first step could be supplying enough power to find out if this specific error code is what you’re working with.
+You can separate the thermostat from its base and provide power through a USB cable.
+If it displays error code 195, you may continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to detect anything wrong with these components, it’s maybe best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical error with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
-This can stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
-A technician should meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical error with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than needed.
+This may stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
+A technician needs to carefully investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it might still prevent you from using the Nest thermostat how you want to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining enough power.
-You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you need a Nest Power Connector.
+While this error code isn’t critical, it can still stop you from using the Nest thermostat how you prefer to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining enough power.
+You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you may notice error code E297 be displayed.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+Due to installation of a Nest Power Connector, you might notice error code E297 appear.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error originating from an overcurrent.
-If too much power is being delivered through the Nest’s wiring, it can damage internal components and could even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to shut the power off as soon as possible.
-You can then get in touch with a professional technician with the appropriate experience detecting and solving electrical problems.
+Like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excessive power is being delivered inside the Nest’s wiring, it may damage internal components and could even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to guard against electrical damage, it’s recommended to switch the power off as soon as you can.
+You can then contact a professional technician with the appropriate experience diagnosing and resolving electrical problems.

 e73 – Critical

-This may be as easy as the breaker being shut off, but it can also be an issue with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
-If nothing looks to be out of place, it’s a good idea to get in touch with a local professional.
+This might be as straightforward as the breaker being turned off, but it can also be something with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
+If nothing appears to be out of place, it’s time to get in touch with a local professional.